 This helps to foster a strong sense of community, sharing best practices and what they’re currently up to.
 This sense of community is important for Alexandra, who believes that empathy lies at the core of both programs.

-But while she says this sort of “design thinking” is what students of the Master in Customer Experience and Innovation students are exposed to, and “trying to weave into their projects,” its importance is perhaps not so obvious for Master in Visual and Digital Media students.
+But while she says this sort of “design thinking” is what students of the Master in Customer Experience and Innovation students are exposed to, and “trying to weave into their projects,” its importance is perhaps not so obvious for Master in Creative Direction, Content and Branding students.

 These different ways of thinking across programs can be addressed through peer-to-peer collaboration, Alexandra believes, saying it would be particularly interesting to have peer-led sessions, expanded among other programs.
-This could see Master in Customer Experience and Innovation and Master in Visual and Digital Media mentors and mentees learning from each other in a productive exchange of knowledge and insights.
+This could see Master in Customer Experience and Innovation and Master in Creative Direction, Content and Branding mentors and mentees learning from each other in a productive exchange of knowledge and insights.